 - Every penny counts

 - Other duties

 - Bravery recognised

 - Wolf Cubs in the First World War

 Roland Philipps: A Lasting Legacy explores the impact this innovative young man had on early Scouting and how his legacy is still supporting East London Scouts today.

 Jack Cornwell: A True Scout tells the story of how one boys bravery in the most extreme circumstances still inspires young people today.

-For easy to print photographs and ideas of how to use the topic and collection for learning and engagement activities a supporting downloadable resource pack has been created.
+- Scouting on the Home Front Resource Pack – Includes easy to print photographs and ideas of how to use the topic and collection for learning and engagement activities.
 Photographs may be reproduced for not-for-profit learning activities, please credit (C) The Scouts Heritage Collection.

 First World War – Scouts Roll of Honour